botllarHQ/cueours/README.md

 # cueours
-cueours: an e-commerce structured website.
+> cueours: an e-commerce structured website.

+## What You Should Know About This Repo:
+> [!NOTE]
+> Curours as above expressed, is a file container for javascript snippets.